-Every student will have one (1) week to examine the syllabus.
+Every student will have three (3) days to examine the syllabus.
 By remaining in this course beyond that point, the student indicates his/her acceptance of the syllabus.
 Any student who remains in the class beyond the first week, agrees to comply with the rules expressed or implied in this syllabus.